Problems do not wait for office hours

 This is what makes group travel commercially viable again.

-Group travel will always involve moving parts.
+Group travel will always involve unexpected situations.